architech-boards/ls1021a-customization/source/boot.rst

 .. image:: _static/sdcard-jumpers2.jpg
     :align: center

+Connect the power supply cable to PWR JACK J3.

 Connect the mini-USB cable from your PC to @board@ USB connector.

 And now proceed by setting up the serial console.